speedment/speedment-doc/pages/datastore.md

 Finished reloading in 2.05 s.
 ```

-## Performance
-The DataStore module will sort each table and each column upon load/re-load.
-This means that you can benefit from low latency regardless on which column you use in stream filters, sorters, etc.
-When the DataStore module is being used, Stream latency will be orders of magnitudes better.

-## Controlling Data
+### Controlling Data
-If you only want to pull in a subset of the database rows, you can use a variant of the load/reload method like this:
+If you only want to pull in a subset of the database rows, you can use a variant of the load/reload method as shown hereunder:
 ``` java
     final StreamSupplierComponentDecorator decorator = StreamSupplierComponentDecorator.builder()
         .withStreamDecorator(Film.FILM_ID.identifier().asTableIdentifier(), s -> s.limit(100))